shelble2/EN605.417.FA/project/README.md

 	other dependencies.
   - host-based versions for comparison
 - TODO's in code
+- which GPU is best?
+Does Vocareum even have multiple? (module 7 Lect A)

 ### Optional Extras
 - larger puzzles going > single digits